Harry Holland: Moderation

 Gradually, however, Holland's militancy decreased.
 In 1913, following the failure of the strike, he attended the second unity conference as a delegate.
 His co-authorship with Ross of the pamphlet on the strike gained him a certain amount of prestige, as did his editorship of the Federation of Labour's newspaper, the Maoriland Worker 1913–18.
 In 1913, a candidate of the Social Democratic Party (or SDP, which the Socialist Party had merged into) was elected to Parliament with backing from the mainstream Liberal Party, and Holland was happy — at one stage, he would have condemned co-operation with any non-socialist organisation.
 Holland himself, however, still ran into difficulties with the law.
 In the 1913 waterfront dispute, he was charged with sedition, and was sentenced to one year in jail for using seditious language coming close to advocating for violence against the government.
 His friends Reverend Richard Hobday and Walter Nash visited Holland in prison and witnessed signs of mistreatment.
 Years later Nash described his visit: "They made me stay outside the door, they would not let me inside his cell.
 They would not let him have a razor so he was all bristly with ugly growth out of his face … I had a talk with him, with somebody standing by me to listen to what I said.
 He said, 'I didn't say what they say I said, but if I said it I would justify it.'"
 This time, however, he was widely seen by the public as a martyr, and gained considerable support.
+Holland was initially selected as the SDP candidate to stand for Mayor of Wellington at the 1914 election, but was unable to contest the mayoralty as he was engaged in the sedition case, so John Glover stood in his place.